MicrosoftDocs/azure-devops-docs/docs/organizations/security/allow-list-ip-url.md

 - Azure DevOps Services connecting to endpoints for [Service Hooks](../../service-hooks/overview.md)
 - Azure DevOps Services connecting to customer-controlled SQL Azure VMs for [Data Import](../../migrate/migration-overview.md)
-- Azure Pipelines connecting to on-prem source code repositories such as [GitHub Enterprise](../../pipelines/repos/github-enterprise.md) or [BitBucket Server](../../pipelines/repos/on-premises-bitbucket.md)
+- Azure Pipelines connecting to on-premises source code repositories such as [GitHub Enterprise](../../pipelines/repos/github-enterprise.md) or [BitBucket Server](../../pipelines/repos/on-premises-bitbucket.md)
-- Azure DevOps Services [Audit Streaming](../audit/auditing-streaming.md) connecting to on-prem or cloud-based Splunk
+- Azure DevOps Services [Audit Streaming](../audit/auditing-streaming.md) connecting to on-premises or cloud-based Splunk

 Ensure the following IP addresses are allowed for inbound connection, so your organization works with any existing firewall or IP restrictions.
 The endpoint data in the following chart lists requirements for connectivity from Azure DevOps Services to your on-premises or other cloud services.